Sandile321/HTML-CSS/README.md

 </ul>

 ## HTML Capabilities
-(`<header></header>Structure: HTML (HyperText Markup Language) is primarily used for structuring web documents, defining the layout and arrangement of content elements such as text, images, and multimedia.
+Structure: HTML (HyperText Markup Language) is primarily used for structuring web documents, defining the layout and arrangement of content elements such as text, images, and multimedia.

 Semantic Markup: It allows the use of semantic elements like <header>, <nav>, <main>, <article>, <section>, <footer>, etc., which provide meaning to the content and aid accessibility and search engine optimization.